arjenlentz/orlando/README.md

 - assessing likelyhood of text having same author as other texts.

-# Why
+## Why

 It's a neat exercise in linguistics, maths and learning algorithms.
 Contrary to many learning systems which operate in an opaque manner, the specialised approach here can be easily followed and verified.

-And yes, modern AI/ML are "smarter", but Orlando's approach works better than the word prediction used in most mobile phones.
+And yes, modern AI are "smarter", but...
+Orlando's approach still works better than the word prediction used in most mobile phones!
 Einstein noted: "Make things as simple as possible, but no simpler."
 That ALSO means, don't make things more complicated than needed for its purpose!
 No need to connect to the cloud for SMS word prediction.
+And really, Orlando uses a simple ML model.
+ML is not magic.

-# How
+## How

 Words and punctuation are mapped to a dynamic token dictionary.
 (we try to identify things like initials, email and URLs as tokens)